-Some people consider that Portugal is the best-kept culinary secret in all of Europe.
-On certain days, when we look back with great longing at the freshest ingredients we tasted in every bite during my visit to Lisbon, we tend to agree.
+Some people consider that Portugal is Europe’s best-kept culinary secret.
+On certain days, when I look back with great longing at the intricate flavours I tasted during my visit to Lisbon, I can’t help but agree.

 Lisbon is also spectacular at night, as there is an orangy, sandybrown glow from the streetlights that bathes the city in a lovely tint.

 Finally, Portugal was once a colonial empire, and one of the longest-lasting.
 It’s no surprise that the influences of its former colonies, Goa, Macau, Brazil, Angola, Mozambique, to name a few, can be seen and felt everywhere, even in its food.

 Where, and most importantly, what to eat in Lisbon

 If you are visiting Lisbon during summer, you simply have to sample the fresh sardines.

 In June, at the Festo de Santo Antonio, the whole city throws a party and fresh sardines are served everywhere.
 They are at their most delicious and juiciest at this time of the year.
 And they’re grilled right along Lisbon’s streets, and served with copious amounts of wine, roasted bell peppers, and boiled potatoes.
 Once you smell sardines being grilled during the Festo, you’ll always associate it with the city, guaranteed.